Dogs aren't the only ones who howl. But why do cats do it?

 With declining vision, they may wander and stumble around the house.
 As they become increasingly frustrated, the caterwauling escalates even more.

 Are you lucky enough to live with a cat that howls?
-If you do, tell us what they're like below in the comments!
+Tell us on the Wide Open Pets Facebook page!